BlueBrain/HighFive/README.md

 switch more easily.

 - `v2.x.y` are stable and any API breaking changes are considered bugs.
-There's like not going to be very many releases of the `v2` line.
+There's like not going to be very many releases of the `v2` line once `v3` is stable.

 - `v3.0.0-beta?` are pre-releases of `v3.0.0`.
-We predict that one more breaking change might happen: the string handling is confusing to some of the maintainers and the default encoding is inconsistent (and will likely be made consistent).
+We predict that one more breaking changes might happen: the string handling is confusing to some of the maintainers and the default encoding is inconsistent (and will likely be made consistent).

-  For codes that either use `std::string` when dealing with strings, or that don't use strings with HDF5, we don't currently have any additional breaking changes planned for 3.0.0.
+  For codes that either use `std::string` when dealing with strings, or that don't use strings with HDF5 at all, we don't currently have any additional breaking changes planned for 3.0.0.

 ### Design
 - Simple C++-ish minimalist interface